 Thought natural-fiber lighting was reserved for the indoors?
 Think again.
 This beautiful Mediterranean patio proves that this pendant style is suited to interiors and exteriors alike.
 We love the way the basket weave is echoed in the vineyards beyond.
 The vintage metal folding chairs accent the organic textures throughout, creating a perfectly undone look.

 We’re so used to seeing white as the primary backdrop in verdant spaces.
-Using a black color palette in this lush tropical setting is a bold choice, and it works to stunning effect.
+Using a black color palette in this lush tropical setting is a bold choice, and it works to a stunning effect.
 It actually makes the palm hues stand out more and makes the outdoor bar feel contemporary and fresh.
 The simple black rattan pendants make the area feel like a true outdoor room.

 Fussy this dining room is not.
 While it could feel a bit too bohemian and cluttered, the sophisticated woven pendant lights hanging above the dining table add a sense of style that is very au courant and intentional.
 With a variety of wood textures throughout the space, most designers would have chosen a pair of metal lights for this room.
 We actually prefer the use of natural-fiber pendants because it prevents the space from feeling overly styled.

 This alpine hideaway is the epitome of boho chic.
 The generous use of wood paneling throughout feels natural, while the shearling throws used in each room provide textural appeal.
 We normally think of wicker as a coastal texture, but the round wicker pendant lights in this dining room don’t feel out of place in the least.
 They continue the rustic mood that characterizes the home without overdoing it.

 This feminine dining room is peppy and bright, thanks to a vibrant kilim, geometrically patterned curtains, and colorful tableware.
 An oversized chandelier is a perfect complement to these ladylike accents, while the macramé covering is a welcome, unexpected addition.
 It’s also proof that the throwback textile can be remarkably chic and refined.
 This bohemian accent also prevents the space from feeling too precious.